PrestaShop/PrestaShop/tests/E2E/README.md

 * **DIR**: **(Required)** Your download directory (exp: /home/toto/Downloads/) so we can check the downloaded invoice.
 * **MODULE**: **(Optional)** Module technical name to install (default to "gadwords")

+>Notes:
+>
+> It's not recommended to run all the campaign high tests together, it's safer to run them one by one using the script specific-test.

 #### Install and Autoupgrade
 If you want to run the Install, Autoupgrade and Rollback tests you can run the campaign **install_upgrade**
 ```